-There is finally a delightfully sweet chill in the air in the early morning and evening, while the lovely autumn days are mostly sunny and very warm.
-Yes, it is the perfect time to explore the great outdoors!
+The moment that spring sets in, is the perfect time to explore the great outdoors.
+And we can only hope that lockdown will lift so we can all make the most of day trips and discoveries without a time limit once more!
 Always here to inspire you, My Cyprus Insider gives you the lowdown on four gorgeous villages that may not quite be the most popular hot spots for day trips, but are certainly worth discovering.

 1. Vavla, Larnaca